Specialized High School Admissions Testing is Closed!

 Get Your High School Results

-High school offers and results are released together in March.
-Your results will include your offer from the high school application process and your results from the specialized high schools process (if you participated).
+High school offers and specialized high schools results are released together in March.
+Your results will include your offer from the high school application process and/or your results from the specialized high schools process (if you participated).
 These results may also include offers from any of the studios at LaGuardia High School or an offer from a testing specialized high school.
-If you get multiple offers in Round 1, you can choose only one.
+If you get multiple offers, you can choose only one.